MoyasiGinko/JSCapstone-Project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank the following individuals, specially Daniela Moreno and the resources for their contributions to this project:

+I would like to thank Cindy Shin for her beautiful design [Live To Design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)

 #### Microverse:
 Thank you for providing valuable feedback and suggestions throughout the development process.
 #### Microverse Dashboard: